pavelkalas/AuthMeMaster/README.md

 - **Spigot**: Compatible with the Spigot API
 - **SQLite JDBC Driver**: Make sure to include the SQLite JDBC driver in your project.

-## Installation

-1. **Download the Plugin**:
-   - Download the latest version of the plugin JAR file from the [releases page](https://github.com/yourusername/AuthMeMaster/releases).

-2. **Add to Server**:
-   - Place the downloaded JAR file into the `plugins` folder of your Spigot server.

-3. **Start Your Server**:
-   - Restart your Spigot server to load the plugin.

 ## Configuration

 The plugin uses an SQLite database named `sample.db` by default.
 You can customize the database file name by modifying the plugin’s source code if needed.